lgreski/datasciencectacontent/markdown/rprog-assignment1Solutions.md

 Regarding `complete()`, as I designed the program I realized that I could allocate all the memory required for the output file up front, rather than using `rbind()`.
 Even though I initially used a `for()` loop for this function, instead of building the output data frame with `rbind()` I directly wrote the `ID` and `nobs` values to the data frame by using vector subscripting.
 Therefore, the one line version of this function was not significantly faster than the original.

+Interestingly, `corr()` processes a maximum of 323 correlations when the `threshold` argument is set to 1 because there are 9 sensor files that contain zero complete cases.
+The maximum number of complete cases for any sensor file is 1,095.

-Here are the performance timings run against the minimum amount of data -- one sensor file for `pollutantmean()` and `complete()`, and setting the `threshold` argument high enough that a single correlation is calculated.
+To assess the scalability of the code I generated performance timings with arguments that would process the minimum amount of data -- one sensor file for `pollutantmean()` and `complete()`, and setting the `threshold` argument high enough that a single correlation is calculated.

 <img src="./images/rprog-assignment1Solutions04.png">